 An archive of inspiration.

-Reference material for image enthusiasts.
+A blog of reference material for image enthusiasts.
 Dedicated to books that feature visionary photographers, filmmakers, historians, early cinema pioneers, artists of the Bauhaus and the avant-garde, dancers & choreographers, medieval illustrators, spiritualists, and science and technology lovers... as well as a few of my own photographic ramblings, mostly experiments with 35mm film and digital microscopy.

 Soap bubbles under a microscope, showcasing the light spectrum.